 In the Anchor ranging status box, check that there are as many green boxes as there are anchors.

 A red box indicates that the Crazyflie 2.0 can not communicate with that anchor and does not get any ranging data.
 If this is the case, verify the anchor is configured correctly, powered and in line of sight.

 Enter anchor positions

-- Now it is time to enter the positions.
+Now it is time to enter the anchor positions.
 The boxes will become red as soon as that position differs from the position saved in the anchor.

 Write position to anchors

-- Now to save the new anchor position to the anchors press the “write to anchors” button.
+- To save the new anchor positions in the anchors press the “Write” button

 - Verify that the anchor position boxes changes from red to green.
-If no change has occurred within 5 seconds try it again.
+If no change has occurred within 5 seconds try to write again

 Verifying the anchor positions is good to rule out problems with the positioning later.